jmahoney/jmahoney.github.io/_posts/2025-04-27-monday-links-53.md

 tags: [running, marathon, ai, github-copilot, finops]
 ---

 Software development is killer app for generative AI.
-[Maybe it's the only one?](https://bsky.app/profile/ramiismail.com/post/3mez224lpkc2x?ref=aftermath.site)
+[Maybe it's the only one?](https://bsky.app/profile/ramiismail.com/post/3mez224lpkc2x?ref=aftermath.site).
+Nope, the other killer app is [charging a premium to _not_ train on customers data](https://www.theregister.com/2026/04/18/atlassians_new_data_collection_policy/).

 It seems, though, that, using the robots well is causing problems for the model providers: using them effectively is costing too much.